vertizio/vertizio/README.md

 - 👋 Hi, I’m @vertizio
 - 👀 I’m interested in travels, streetfood, music and computer science
-- 🌱 I’m currently learning in the Netherlands
+- 🌱 I'm in the Netherlands
-- 💞️ I’m looking to collaborate mostly on webdevelopment, but also on other areas of my interest
-- 📫 How to reach me fill out the contact form on my website https://vertizio.nl

 <!---
 vertizio/vertizio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.